God of War Ragnarök: Valhalla DLC Review

 God of War Ragmarok: Valhalla, Review, Screenshots, Role-Playing, Hack & Slash, Fantasy, NoobFeed

-However, God of War Ragnarok: Valhalla still stuck to a good amount of the actual lore that we know about in small places, but Valhalla’s one rule being abided by and incorporated into the story is an amazing detail as well.
+However, God of War Ragnarök: Valhalla still stuck to a good amount of the actual lore that we know about in small places, but Valhalla’s one rule being abided by and incorporated into the story is an amazing detail as well.
 Remember, Kratos has to die in a glorious battle to be reborn again… But what if he’s about to die but not in a glorious battle?
-You’ll find out just what happens and how that becomes one of the more pivotal moments on his journey, but also for Mimir.
+You’ll find out what happens and how that becomes one of the more pivotal moments on his journey, as well as for Mimir.

 God of War Ragmarok: Valhalla, Review, Screenshots, Role-Playing, Hack & Slash, Fantasy, NoobFeed